duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 * multiple records can be `build_list :user, 25` or `create_list :user, 25` or
 `build_stubbed_list :user, 25`

-You can debug in rails console.
+You can debug factory girl in rails console.
 After debugging test data will stay in database so you need to clean it manually

 ~~~
 RAILS_ENV=test rake db:drop db:create db:migrate